ursjoss/lola-sumup/README.md

 ## CLI

-The `lola-sumup` command has two subcommands:
+The `lola-sumup` command has three subcommands:

 ```
-A cli program to create exports from sumup transactions exported in CSV format
+A cli program to create LoLa specific exports from monthly SumUp reports

-mmmmmmmmmmmmmmmmmmmmmmmmmmm
+Usage: lola-sumup <COMMAND>

 Commands:
-  prepare  Prepares an enriched intermediate file from the original sumup sales report CSV and transaction report CSV
+  prepare  Prepares an enriched intermediate file from the original `SumUp` sales report CSV and transaction report CSV
   export   Consumes the (potentially redacted) intermediate file and exports to different special purpose CSV files
+  close    Run the monthly closing process
   help     Print this message or the help of the given subcommand(s)

 Options: